-"Their conversation is a kind of preparative for sleep: It takes the mind down from its abstractions, leads it into the familiar traces of thought, and lulls it into that state of tranquility, which is the condition of a thinking man when he is but half awake."

-Exercise: Explain the following extract with reference to context:

-Exercise: Explain the following extract with reference to context:

-\ Richard Steele is a famous essayist of the eighteenth century.
+"Their conversation is a kind of preparative for sleep: It takes the mind down from its abstractions, leads it into the familiar traces of thought, and lulls it into that state of tranquility. which is the condition of a thinking man when he is but half awake."
+Exercise: Explain the following extract with reference to context: "I am something respected by others, though at the same time I understand by their behaviour, that I am considered by them as a man of a great deal of learning, but no knowledge of the world; in so much that the Major sometimes, in the height of his military pride, calls me the philosopher" Exercise: Explain the following extract with reference to context: 'This our foreman is a gentleman of an ancient family, that came to a great estate some years before he had discretion, and run it out in hounds, horses, and cock-fighting; for which reason he looks upon himself as an honest worthy gentleman who has had misfortunes in the world, "

-\He established a journal titled 'The Tatler' and worked in association with Addison.

-\ The essay 'The Trumpet Club' is a satire on the behaviour and manners of the people who take pride in showing off their art of conversation and keep on talking on the same issues repeatedly.

-\.
-Steele describes members of the club one by one and gives amusing details about them to explain his point.

-\ He uses irony, amusing details and develops the essay like a story.

-\ The essay conveys a useful message in a very interesting way.
+- Richard Steele is a famous essayist of the eighteenth century. - He established a journal titled 'The Tatler' and worked in association with Addison. - The essay 'The Trumpet Club' is a satire on the behaviour and manners of the people who take pride in showing off their art of conversation and keep on talking on the same issues repeatedly. - .
+Steele describes members of the club one by one and gives amusing details about them to explain his point. - He uses irony, amusing details and develops the essay like a story. - The essay conveys a useful message in a very interesting way.

-7.10 UNIT END QUESTIONS
+7.10 UNIT END OUESTIONS

-i.
-What are the reasons of Steele's interest in the conversation of the members of the club?

-ii.
-What does the wrier say about Major Matchlock?

-iii.
-Give a brief description of the club.

-iv.
-What kind of a person is the narrator or the writer?

-v.
-Describe any two members of the club.
+- i.
+What are the reasons of Steele's interest in the conversation of the members of the club? - ii.
+What does the wrier say about Major Matchlock? - iii.
+Give a brief description of the club. - iv.
+What kind of a person is the narrator or the writer? - v.
+Describe any two members of the club. - vi.

-vi.
 Write a note on humour in the essay.